 I only came across this story by chance.
-Not only were the Axis powers cruel to the people of the countries they had invaded, sometimes they were also cruel to the people of their Axis partners.
-I don’t know if the Germans killed great numbers of Japanese citizens but the Japanese definitely did not hold back against the German citizens.
+Not only were the Axis powers cruel to the people of the countries they had invaded, sometimes they were also brutal to the people of their Axis partners.
+I don’t know if the Germans killed great numbers of Japanese citizen, but the Japanese definitely did not hold back against the German citizens.

 From January to the end of April 1942, Akikaze was based at Davao, escorting shipping between Davao and Ambon.
 After a brief return to Maizuru for repairs in May 1942, Akikaze was based out of Rabaul, escorting transports throughout the Pacific.
-On 14 March 1943, Akikaze and two other destroyers attacked a submarine — possibly USS Triton — near Kairiru Island.
+On March 14, 1943, Akikaze and two other destroyers attacked a submarine — possibly USS Triton — near Kairiru Island.

-On 18 March 1943 the Japanese destroyer Akikaze, commanded by Lt.
+On March 18, 1943 the Japanese destroyer Akikaze, commanded by Lt.
 Cdr.
 Sabe Tsurukichi, was responsible for moving a number of European and Malay nationals off some of the New Guineas islands in the Bismarck Sea.

-The ship evacuated the Roman Catholic mission from Kairiru Island, including Bishop Joseph Loerks and 38 missionaries, mostly German nationals, amongst them 18 nuns.
+The ship evacuated the Roman Catholic mission from Kairiru Island, including Bishop Joseph Loerks and 38 missionaries, mostly German nationals, among them 18 nuns.
 The vessel then picked up 20 others from Manus Island, again mostly Germans, including six missionaries from the Liebenzell Evangelical Mission.

 One reason given for the following events is that the Japanese suspected that some within the group were spying for the Allies and passing information by radio about shipping movements.
 It is not clear to what extent the people were interrogated and tortured.
-What did happen to them only became apparent from a witness on the ship who made a statement after the war:
+What did happen to them only became apparent from a witness on the ship who made this statement after the war:

 On the execution platform, they were faced toward the bow, suspended by their hands by means of a hook attached to a pulley, and at the order of the commander, executed by machine gun and rifle fire.
 After the completion of the execution the suspension rope was slackened and it had been so planned that when the rope binding the hands was cut, the body would fall backwards off the stern due to the speed of the ship.